jlprince21/card_catalog/README.md

 # Getting Started

-To run the project, you will need a PostgreSQL database setup and configure the `.env` file in this project to point to your database.
+To run the project, you will need a SQLite database setup and configure the `.env` file in this project to point to your database file.
 See *Configuration* section below.

-Next, you will need to use [diesel](http://diesel.rs/) to run the database migrations necessary to create tables needed for the project.
+Next, you will need to create the requisite tables by running the database setup process

 ```
-diesel migration run
+cargo run -- --action setup
 ```

 Next, set any remaining configuration values as detailed in *Configuration*.